comdex-official/docs/docs/index.md

 The prices of assets are tracked from decentralized pools on other platforms (such as Osmosis).
 A liquidation event is triggered when the collateralization ratio of the position falls below the minimum threshold value for a cAsset.

-Collateralization ratio= value of collaterals locked upValue of borrowed assets.
+Collateralization ratio = (Value of collaterals locked up)/(Value of borrowed assets)

 The liquidation ratio can vary depending on the collateral asset type and borrowed asset type.
 Additionally, the liquidation ratios can be modified and changed through governance proposals for each asset.
 A debt position can be closed when the borrowed cAsset is returned, and the borrower pays a fee (to close the position).
 Upon closing a position, the cAsset is burned, and the collaterals that were locked up are returned to the borrower.